 Minimum 3.0 GPA; good academic standing.
 No minimum language requirement.
 Emory College Study Abroad strongly encourages students to take one relevant course in area studies, history, culture, language and/or politics prior to studying abroad.

 Students enroll in Japanese language courses (spoken Japanese and Japanese reading/writing), and choose from a variety of Asian Studies course offerings taught in English.
 Students will earn credit for the courses based on the hours awarded at Kansai Gaidai.
-The typical load is spoken Japanese (5 credits), reading/writting Japanese (3 credits), and 3 elective courses (3 credits each) for a total of 17 credit hours for the academic semester.
+The typical load is spoken Japanese (5 credits), reading/writing Japanese (3 credits), and 3 elective courses (3 credits each), for a total of 17 credit hours for the academic semester.